If your soil is sticky when wet or cracks when dry, you likely have clay soil. But don’t worry; plenty of plants will thrive in this type of soil.

 Gypsum

-Moreover, add some gypsum to your garden to keep veggies such as tomatoes and bell peppers healthy and free from blossom-end rot.
+Moreover, add some gypsum to your garden to keep veggies like tomatoes and bell peppers healthy and free of blossom-end rot.
 This will help ensure they get enough calcium to prevent this disorder.

 See also 71 plants for sandy soil.